ekansa/open-context-py/docs/deployment.md

      sudo aptitude install build-essential
      sudo make

-Once you have Redis installed, be sure to turn it on with:
+Once you have Redis installed, you can restart it (as a daeomonized process) as follows:

+     /etc/redis/src/redis-cli shutdown
-     /etc/redis/src/redis-server
+     /etc/redis/src/redis-server --daemonize yes
+     /etc/redis/src/redis-cli ping 'Redis ping response OK!'

+If all goes well, Redis will respond to the ping request.

 (1.22) Open Context via a Python Shell